GIF Getting out the Message

 “Christ in you, the hope of glory.
 We proclaim him, admonishing and teaching everyone with all wisdom, so that we may present everyone perfect in Christ.”

 Nothing interferes more with our ability to serve God than our need to earn a living.
 An observer from 100 years ago would be awestruck by the improvement in our living standards and by the amount of leisure time our technology has provided.

-When all these factors are weighed together with the fact that in America alone we have perhaps 30 million Christians, it would seem clear that we ought to be getting out the message of Jesus Christ much better than we are.
+When all these factors are weighed together with the fact that the percentage of Christians in America are dwindling, it would seem clear that we ought to be getting out the message of Jesus Christ much better than we are.

 The simple truth is that most Americans are too busy to serve God.
 We have grown complacent and comfortable in God’s blessings and have forgotten the first commandment.